mrhieu/ng-pattern-unlock/README.md

 3. Once done with the test, mail us back the files in zip format.

+## Rules
+- at minimum 4 dots have to be used
+- at maximum 9 dots can be used
+- one dot can be used only once
+- the order in which the dots are connected matters (thus making it a directed graph)
+- dots are connected with a straight line meaning that all points on the path of the line get connected

 ## How to run
 ### Download dependencies